When to Travel the Trans-Siberian

 Probably the least advisable time to be in Russia is when the snow melts in early spring although late spring can be lovely.
 We are not convinced Mongolia actually has a spring as it seems to lurch from winter to something approaching summer overnight depending on when the wind changes from a northerly Siberian blast to a warmer southerly breeze.

 Spring in northern China can be temperamental but as it normally coincides with Easter and is a popular time to be there.
-Generally, spring is not a popular time time to take the Trans-Siberian.
+Generally, spring is not the best time to take Trans Siberian railway.

 Trans-Siberian in the Summer